kleinbottle/css-colors/README.md

-# The `svg-colors` Package
+# The `css-colors` Package
 <div align="center">Version 0.1.0</div>

-Enables SVG colors to be used by their names within a Typst document.
+Enables CSS colors to be used by their names within a Typst document.

 ## Template adaptation checklist